Milan144/CampusQuest/README.md

 ### Posting a Help Request

 Click on the *Help* button: you'll access the list of existing help requests and can make a new request by filling out the form.

+### Offline Usage (Non-functional)

+Offline usage is currently not functional as the data-service-worker is not working, but the code is available.

+It should intercept the API request and save the data in the local cache.

 ## Technical Documentation